aravsanj/Spotify/README.md

 - does actually fetches it and manages the state
 - renders UI.

-Data travels from Data access layer > business logic layer > presentation layer.
+Data travels from data access layer > business logic layer > presentation layer.

 ## 🎵 Jamendo API